Investors tell us that, too often, people avoid, second-guess or provide scrambled answers to simple questions.

-Do your public speaking skills enable you to inspire, motivate and influence others?
-Many leaders in the corporate world are...
+Do your leadership public speaking skills inspire, motivate and influence others?
+They should.
+Many leaders are nervous of public speaking....

 Better Body Language We all know that body language is important in business.
 But how important?
 And does is really...

-A great elevator pitch is an essential part of your toolkit Last month I chaired the Quickfire Showcase elevator...
+A great elevator pitch is an essential part of your pitch toolkit Last month I chaired the Quickfire Showcase elevator...

-Better Media Interviews The excruciating Newsnight interview with Treasury Minister Chloe Smith this summer is just one example of...
+You must prepare for media interviews The excruciating Newsnight interview with Treasury Minister Chloe Smith this summer is one example of...

 How do you write well for business?
 Could you be more impressive with better writing?
 These days, we are writing...

 How to answer difficult investor questions When an investor questions how you calculated your Private Equity fund's performance, how do...